 What we provide

-On your whitewater trip you will be provided with a coated nylon splash jacket and pants when you arrive at the river, as well as a life jacket.
+On your whitewater trip you will be provided with a coated nylon splash jacket when you arrive at the river, as well as a life jacket.
 No helmets are required for the Snake as it is a class III clear channel river.

 Whitewater trips are rarely canceled due to weather, and never due to rain alone.
 Only in instances of severe weather would a trip be canceled.
 It is also important to remember that your trip launches nearly 25 miles from town, so weather here is likely different that it is at the river.
 Always check in for your trip at the appointed time because conditions at the river are often completely different from those at our office in town.
 We will cancel scenic float trips if the weather appears to be consistently inclement.
 Please check in for your trip, as this is a decision we will make at the time of departure, not sooner.
 Real time Doppler radar via the internet provides us with a great tool for making these decisions.